Crockpot Green Bean Casserole

 It took me many tries to get just the right balance of cooked but not mushy, saucy but not too liquidy, and so on.

 I had originally hoped you’d be making this recipe for Easter dinner with your families.
 The recipe as written makes four servings, so maybe you can!
-It’s also easy to make a double batch (more info below) for that epic Thanksgiving dinner we’re all going to have this fall.
+It’s also easy to make a double batch (more info below) to add to your Thanksgiving recipes list.

 Stay well, fellow home chefs.
 Please reach out if you have any cooking questions or need to find a recipe idea for some oddball ingredient you have in your pantry.
 Let me know if you need any more crockpot soups.
 I’ll help as much as I can.